 The nature of the flights changed when the VC10s started to carry inhabitants from the Falklands back from Montevideo, followed by Royal Marines from South Georgia and other captured personnel and commandos.
 A visual indication of the job being carried out was provided by the large Red Cross markings carried by several VC10s during the conflict.
 The first such flight carried captured Argentine prisoners from Ascension to Montevideo after the recapture of South Georgia but later flights would carry survivors and wounded from several of the actions fought on or around the Falkland Islands.
 Any aeromedical evacuation flight to or from Uruguay was supervised by the Red Cross and this led to the large markings on the forward fuselage and the underside of the wings.
 Several VC10s would carry these markings throughout the months that the conflict lasted.

 The 10 Squadron fleet would continue to ply the airways between the UK and Ascension Island while the Hercules fleet would cover the part to and from Stanley airport once the airfield was available again.
 The role of 10 Squadron became more visible after three survey vessels, 'Hecla', 'Hydra' and 'Herald', started a shuttle service as ambulance ships between the Falklands and Uruguay with the VC10s providing onward transportation to the UK.
-The VC10 could be fitted out for aeromedical evacuation and this capability was used on may of these flights.
+The VC10 could be fitted out for aeromedical evacuation and this capability was used on many of these flights.
 One of the little things that made a difference was that any flight carrying wounded or casualties from the conflict would be met by a honour guard at Brize.

 After the ceasefire on 14 June the ambulance flights continued but over time more and more returning soldiers were gathering on Ascension Island and carrying them back to the UK became the main part of the squadron's job, alongside a chartered DC-10 from Caledonian Airways, until the tasking started to move towards normal again by late July of 1982.
-10 Squadron had not seen the last of the South Pacific though as the by now established route to Ascension would remain on the tasking list for many years afterwards.
+10 Squadron had not seen the last of the South Atlantic though as the by now established route to Ascension would remain on the tasking list for many years afterwards.
 In 1987 the first direct flights to the Falklands were organised to demonstrate that this would enable supplies to be delivered to the outpost within a day if needed.

 A Spot of Bother